benycze/python-tetris/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+The game is based on the pygame library.
+You can install it using the pip tool.

 ```
-Give examples
+pip install pygame
 ```

 ## Authors